Vola Hanta Ratsifa Andrihamanana

 Vola Hanta Ratsifa Andrihamanana (born 28 September 1970) is a Malagasy swimmer who competed in the 1992 Summer Olympics in Barcelona.
-She competed in the 50 metres freestyle and the 100 metre breaststroke but did not proceed beyond the first heat in either, with times of 28.22 and 1:17.77 respectively in the two events.
+She competed in the 50 metre freestyle and the 100 metre breaststroke but did not proceed beyond the first heat in either, with times of 28.22 and 1:17.77, respectively, in the two events.

 She is the sister of Olympic swimmer Bako Ratsifa (born 1964), who swam in the 1980 games in Moscow.